block/goose-mobile/README.md

 We welcome contributions to Goose Mobile!
 Whether you're fixing bugs, adding new features, improving documentation, or creating extensions, your help is appreciated.

-Please see our [Contributing Guide](CONTRIBUTING.md) for detailed information on:
+Please see our [Contributing Guide](CONTRIBUTING.md) for detailed information
-- Setting up your development environment
-- Code style and standards
-- Submitting pull requests
-- Testing guidelines
-- Creating mobile MCP extensions

-Before contributing, please read through the guide to ensure your contributions align with the project's goals and standards.